- Overview

 Schedule an appointment

 Pitt sends a limited number of students per semester to TCD.
-In addition to applying to the Pitt Study Abroad application above, be sure to review TCD's website regarding their application requirements for incoming exchange students.
-A formal nomination from Pitt Study Abroad is required for Pitt students to be recognized as a study abroad student at TCD.
+In addition to applying to the Pitt Study Abroad application here, be sure to review TCD's website regarding their application requirements for incoming exchange students.
+A formal nomination is required for Pitt students to be recognized as a study abroad student at TCD.
 Therefore, Pitt students must complete all necessary Pitt Study Abroad steps in addition to TCD's requirements.
 In other words, acceptance by Pitt Study Abroad does not guarantee acceptance by the partner university.

 The partner university may require the following to be submitted through an online application.
 Requirements may include but are not limited to the following: